k2view-academy/K2View-Academy/academy/Training_Level_1/03_fabric_basic_LU/03_04_define_the_interfaces.md

 Go to the **Project Tree**, right click the **CRM_DB interface** and select **Query Builder** or click ![](/academy/Training_Level_1/03_fabric_basic_LU/images/DBicon.png)  **DB**  in the Project’s main toolbar.

-The Query Builder is displayed where youcan see the list of tables and execute the following sample query.
+The Query Builder is displayed where you can see the list of tables and execute the following sample query.

 How many customers do you have?